 Over the last year since starting this project, Orchestra of Samples has introduced us to some amazing musicians playing really unusual instruments, but the Boudègue from Southern France, made from an entire goat that’s essentially turned into a huge bagpipe, has to be the oddest one yet!

-Originating in the Montagne Noire (or Black Mountain) region of France, not far from Montpellier, the instrument is also be called a Bodega or in the local Occitan dialet – a Craba, which means goat.
+Originating in the Montagne Noire (‘Black Mountain’) region of France, not far from Montpellier, the instrument is also called a Bodega or, in the local Occitan dialet, a Craba – which means goat.
 And it is made from a whole goat, which is skinned, turned inside out and pipes placed at the end of it’s legs.
-Not one for vegetarians.
+Defintely not for vegetarians.

 With many thanks to Franck Tanneau from the Chapeau Rouge in Carcassonne, France.